 Regarding surface water quality in the Netherlands, the quality was also poor due to the pollution from drugs, cosmetics, pesticides and other chemical residues.
 Some factories of wastewater treatment were unable to purify these harmful substances.
 RIVM has called for the establishment of a better environmental monitoring system on the sources of drinking water.

 The latest Dutch water law was enacted in 2009.
-It aims to stress the impact of climate change and sea level rise on flood control security, release pressure of population demands from increased water consumption and accelerate integrated management of water resources.
+It aims to stress the impact of climate change and sea-level rise on flood control security, release the pressure of population demands from increased water consumption and accelerate integrated management of water resources.

 Water quality in the Netherlands across drinking water from rivers, lakes and the ground has improved greatly over the past decade, to great praise.
 The successful practice of water management by law and regulations from the Dutch government has been recognized as “the miracle of drinking water” by media in Europe.
 Nevertheless, further efforts are still needed to maintain the water quality in the Netherlands, in addition to the promotion of water management practices from a single country to the world.